Fast or irregular heartbeats are common and often linked to hot flushes and other menopausal symptoms.

 - Low levels of Vitamin D could be to blame.
 Check your levels at the surgery or get a self-test kit from the pharmacy.

 - The Epley manouevre, which involves turning the head in a specific way, can often help.
-Your doctor or a physio can do it.
+Your doctor or a physio can do it and teach you how to do it yourself.

 - If simple self-help doesn’t work, see the doctor.
 Medications are available.